Krisnaaassss/Krisnaaassss/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Krisna and I am highly motivated in leadership, teamwork, and have a strong initiative to seek new challenges.
 I enjoy learning new things and never give up when facing difficulties.
 My expertise lies in Mobile Development and Front-End Development</h2>

 ###